TimothyYW/Rainbow-six-siege-lore/README.md

 # Bugs

-During coding for games.html when creating the timelines, I put too much content within which caused it to be lag. to fixed it, I moved all the content into eight seperate html.
-In the end, it is discovered the reason the reason for the lag was the quality of the background image and size of the background image, as a result the background image size has been reduce and all in games content has been put back on the page.
+During coding for games.html, when creating the timelines, too much content was placed on one page which caused lag.
+To fix it, the content was moved into eight separate HTML files.
+In the end, it was discovered that the reason for the lag was the quality and size of the background image, so the background image size was reduced and all the games content was put back on a single page.

 # Deployment